-Purple Sea Urchin Heliocidaris erythrogramma
+Purple sea urchin Heliocidaris erythrogramma

 A common sea urchin found on reef, rubble and other hard surfaces in coastal waters across the southern half of Australia.
-Purple Sea Urchins are sometimes seen clustering under ledges.
-They feed on seaweed, and dense aggregations of these urchins can strip the seaweed cover from patches of reef.
+Purple sea urchins are sometimes seen clustering under ledges.
+Dense aggregations of these urchins can feed and strip the seaweed cover from patches of reef.

-PHOTO: © D. Pearce, CC BY Attribution
+© D. Pearce, CC BY Attribution

-Egg Urchin Amblypneustes species
+Egg urchin Amblypneustes species

 There are several short-spined egg urchin species which live in seaweed and seagrass in South Australia.
 These urchins can use their long tube feet to wrap seaweed or seagrass around the body as a form of camouflage.
 They feed on algae.

-PHOTO: © H. Crawford, CC BY Attribution
+© H. Crawford, CC BY Attribution

-Slate Pencil Urchins Phyllacanthus tubaria and Goniocidaris irregularis These urchins have thick blunt spines around the body (which are called tests) and smaller spines at the base of the main spines.
+Slate pencil urchins Phyllacanthus tubaria and Goniocidaris irregularis These urchins have thick blunt spines around the body (which are called tests) and smaller spines at the base of the main spines.
 Phyllacanthus is found mainly in crevices on reefs and Goniocidaris urchins are found on reefs, rubble and rock walls over a broad depth range.
-Slate Pencil Urchins feed on encrusting invertebrates and also scavenge dead and dying animals.
-PHOTO: DEWNR
+Slate pencil urchins feed on encrusting invertebrates and also scavenge dead and dying animals. © Department for Environment and Water

-Colonial Ascidians

-The tiny animals (zooids) in ascidian colonies live together in groups.
-In large colonial species, the zooids are joined at the base but each animal is visible, whereas in compound ascidians the zooids are completely embedded in a jellylike base called the matrix.
+Colonial ascidians The tiny animals (zooids) in ascidian colonies live together in groups.
+In large colonial species, the zooids are joined at the base but each animal is visible, whereas in compound ascidians the zooids are completely embedded in a jelly-like base called the matrix.
 The matrix is attached to hard surfaces such as reefs and jetty piles.
 In many species, the zooids have connections between them, and also expel their waste through large circular openings (cloaca) in the matrix.
 There are many ascidian species on shallow reefs in South Australia, especially under ledges and in other shaded areas.

-PHOTO: © H. Crawford, CC BY Attribution

-Solitary ascidians (Sea Squirts) such as Lumpy Sea Tulip Pyura gibbosa Sea tulips have a long stalk and a rounded head with two openings called siphons.
+Solitary ascidians (sea squirts) such as lumpy sea tulip Pyura gibbosa Sea tulips have a long stalk and a rounded head with two openings called siphons.
 One siphon takes in water and extracts food.
 The food is filtered through a sieve-like structure inside the body.
 The other opening in sea tulips is directed upwards away from the feeding siphon and expels the waste water.
-Surprisingly, sea squirts are more closely related to fishes and other animals with backbones than to invertebrates.

-PHOTO: © H. Crawford, CC BY Attribution
+Surprisingly, sea squirts are more closely related to fishes and other animals with backbones than to invertebrates. © H. Crawford, CC BY Attribution

 Sponges (various species)

 There are many sponge species on shallow reefs and jetty piles, especially in shaded areas with strong water movement.
 Sponges are simple animals which have a skeleton made up of a fibrous material called spongin, usually strengthened with glass-like spicules.
 Sponges pump water through pores in their structure to extract food and expel the waste water through larger holes called osculae.

-PHOTO: © A. Brown, CC BY Attribution
+© A. Brown, CC BY Attribution

 Green Coral Plesiastrea versipora

-One of the very few hard coral species in southern Australia, Green Coral is a slow growing species which can form flat plate-like structures on reefs in shallow waters and larger spherical structures in deeper waters.
-Green Coral has a hard calcareous skeleton and the soft coral polyps live inside circular pits in the skeleton.
-This coral can extend its tentacles at night to feed on plankton and make its own food during the day with the aid of tiny photosynthetic algae living in the coral tissues.
-The algae trap the sun's energy and convert it into chemical energy.
+One of the very few hard coral species in southern Australia, green coral is a slow growing species which can form flat platelike structures on reefs in shallow waters and larger spherical structures in deeper waters.
+Green coral has a hard calcareous skeleton and the soft coral polyps live inside circular pits in the skeleton.
+This coral can extend its tentacles at night to feed on plankton and makes its own food during the day with the aid of tiny photosynthetic algae living in the coral tissues.

-PHOTO: © J. Baker, CC BY Attribution
+© J. Baker, CC BY Attribution